 Health Plan Performance Improvement Projects (PIPs)

 Minnesota health plans that offer publicly subsidized health care programs implement performance improvement projects (PIP) to help improve public program members’ health and reduce disparities for low-income Minnesotans.
-The projects have covered a wide range of health topics identified as priorities for improvement, including preventive care, chronic illnesses management, and transitions in care.
+The projects have covered a wide range of health topics identified as priorities for improvement, including preventive care, management of chronic illnesses, and transitions in care.

 Projects with resources currently available: